-Each 2000 Series gas chlorination system consists of the following:
+Each E3000 Series gas chlorination system consists of the following:

-- 1. The vacuum regulators which mount on the chlorine cylinders. - 2.
-A wall mounted flow meter with manual control valve.
+1. The vacuum regulator(s) which mount on the chlorine cylinders.

-3. The ejector, with nozzle and diffuser, mounts directly to the pipe line, tank, wet well, or to a solution line.
+A flow meter with manual control valve that can be mounted on the regulator or on the wall.
+The ejector, with nozzle and diffuser, mounts directly to the pipe line, tank, wet well, or to a solution line.